 Assuming you are using on of the JBoss platforms, running Guvnor for the first time will create a database in the bin/ directory of the application server.
-There you will find the default Jackrabbit configuration file, namely repository.xml, and a repository directory which contains your repository data.
-Both of these are created automatically for you.
+There will be a repository.xml file, and a repository directory that are automatically created.